hellomarijke/Future-Project/DM Notes/Locations/1. Vriksha Rajya/Vrikshiya.md

 #Group #NPC #VrikshaRajya

-Vrikshiya is the name for those who are citizen of [[Locations/Continent/1.
-Vriksha Rajya/Vriksha Rajya]].
+Vrikshiya is the name for those who are citizen of [[Vriksha Rajya]].
 Loosely translated, it means "people of the tree", referring to the [[Vidya Vriksha]].

 ## Cultures